zachanator070/xfce-arc-compiz/README.md

 ./uninstall.sh
 ```
 NOTE: This removes all components installed on your machine and reverts dconf attributes to defaults.
 The only remaining files are those found in this git repository.
+The default GTK themes Metacity and light-themes are left so that xfce settings can be rolled back to them.